alejandro-du/acomersedijo/README.md

 A comer se dijo!
 ================

-A web restaurant directory implemented in Java, with Spring Framework and Hibernate.
+A web restaurant directory implemented in Java, Spring Framework and Hibernate.

 A comer se dijo! is kind of a web portal (so to speak, don't take the term too serious) intended to allow companies (restaurants) anounce themself in a web directory.
 The web site offers plans with several advertising options